 Plant.
-Production increased during the Vietnam War, and some of the plant was modernized in the 1970s.
+Production increased during the Vietnam War and some of the plant was modernized in the 1970s.
 IAAAP is a government-owned, contractor-operated installation.
 The current contractor is American Ordnance.

-In fiscal year 2020, IAAAP government staff had a payroll of \$2.6 million.
-Contractor statistics are considered proprietary and are therefore unavailable.
-IAAAP is housed on more than 19,000 acres with more than 400 buildings, 271 earth-covered magazines, 35 above-ground magazines, 37 inert warehouses and a total storage capacity of 1.6 million square feet.
+In fiscal year 2022, IAAAP government staff had a payroll of \$2.6 million.
+IAAAP is housed on more than 19,000 acres with more than 400 buildings, 271 earthcovered magazines, 35 above-ground magazines, 37 inert warehouses and a total storage capacity of 1.6 million square feet.
 IAAAP is an intermodal facility with more than 140 miles of roads and 102 miles of railroad track.

-lowa Army Ammunition Plant ATTN: JMIA-CO
+Iowa Army Ammunition Plant ATTN: JMIA-CO 17571 DMC Highway 79 f /lowaArmyAmmunitionPlant

-17571 DMC Highway 79 Middletown, IA 52638-5000
+Middletown, IA 52638-5000 www.jmc.army.mil/Installations.aspx?id=lowa

-www.jmc.army.mil/Installations.aspx?id=lowa